pydantic/pydantic/docs/errors/validation_errors.md

 ## `bytes_invalid_encoding`

-This error is raised when a `bytes` value is valid under the configured encoding:
+This error is raised when a `bytes` value is invalid under the configured encoding.
+In the following example, `b'a'` is invalid hex (odd number of digits).

 ```py
 from pydantic import BaseModel, ValidationError